CMoliina/CMoliina/README.md

 # :wave: Hi, I'm Camila Molina
-I'm Camila a Software Engineer from Chile and I really enjoy learning languages and frameworks like React and React Native.
+I'm Camila a Software Developer from Chile and I really enjoy learning languages and frameworks like React and React Native.

 ## Skills
 - ⚛️ React